-The price per Share at which Shares are bought, redeemed or switched is the Net Asset Value per Share (subject to any dilution levy referred to in paragraph 3.5.3 below).
-Any initial charge or redemption charge, or dilution levy on a specific deal, if applicable, is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.
+The price per Share at which Shares are bought, redeemed or switched is the Net Asset Value per Share, subject to any dilution adjustment.
+Any initial charge or redemption charge is payable in addition to the price or deducted from the proceeds and is taken from the gross subscription or redemption monies.